-Other investors may choose to target locations with strong rental demand from workers rather than holidaymakers, such as major cities in fast-growing economies, or perhaps places where house prices are going up at a particularly high rate, so they can snap up a property at a knock-down price and sell it on at a profit at a later date.
-Overseas property offers lots of revenue-generating opportunities and since it is a tangible asset, it can be seen as a highly stable investment in these volatile and uncertain times.
+Other investors may choose to target locations with strong rental demand from workers rather than holidaymakers.
+Such as major cities in fast-growing economies, or perhaps places where house prices are going up at a particularly high rate.
+So they can snap up a property at a knock-down price and sell it on at a profit at a later date.
+The overseas property offers lots of revenue-generating opportunities and since it is a tangible asset.
+It seen as a highly stable investment in these volatile and uncertain times.

-Brazil could be a particularly good option for these investors, as it is enjoying strong economic growth as it gears up to stage two major international events.
-In two years time, Brazil will be hosting the World Cup, while the Olympic Games comes to the South American country in 2016.
-Flagship sporting events like these can leave a significant legacy behind in host cities, so businesses and property investors all over the world are becoming increasingly aware of its future potential and keen to take advantage of this opportunity.
+Brazil could be a particularly good option for these investors.
+As it is enjoying strong economic growth as it gears up to stage two major international events.
+In two years time, Brazil will be hosting the World Cup.
+While the Olympic Games comes to the South American country in 2016.
+Flagship sporting events like these can leave a significant legacy behind in host cities.
+So businesses and property investors all over the world.
+Becoming increasingly aware of its future potential and keen to take advantage of this opportunity.

 Both lifestyle and investment buyers could find plenty of opportunities in emerging markets.
-Liz Rowlinson, editor of A Place in the Sun Magazine, recently said some destinations in eastern Europe are likely to take off with overseas property buyers in the next few years, such as Montenegro and Albania.
+Liz Rowlinson, editor of A Place in the Sun Magazine, recently said some destinations in eastern Europe.
+Likely to take off with overseas property buyers in the next few years, such as Montenegro and Albania.

-Ms Rowlinson also insisted that purchasers take independent legal advice while they are arranging a deal, as well as to think about putting an exit strategy in place.
-This could help them ensure they are not lumbered with a property when they decide it is no longer required.
+Ms Rowlinson also insisted that purchasers take independent legal advice while they are arranging a deal.
+As well as to think about putting an exit strategy in place.
+This could help them ensure they not lumbered with a property when they decide it no longer required.